Mera Peak Climbing

 Nepal Himalaya has two best seasons for the trek and climb of Mera Peak.
 As this trip is adventurous, we always advise and suggest joining at the right time of the year as far as possible.

 Spring: - (March, April, May) - Spring is considered the Best time to climb Mera Peak.
 Excellent trails and clear skies, best visibility.
 Good Temperature, the warmest weather of the year.

 Autumn:- (Mid-September, October, and November) - Excellent trails, clear blue skies, best visibility.
 Best Recommended time to attempt this Mera Peak Climbing

 Winter Months: - (December, January, and February) are also good, but it’s obviously colder.
 You have to be prepared for this.
 Summit to the Top is Pretty Cold.

 Summer: - Monsoon, so rain and visibility can be a big issue (from Mid-June, July, and August).
 We do not suggest you this time for the climbing at this time.

-Hepatitis A, Japanese Encephalitis, Polio, Rabies, Tetanus, Typhoid, and Malaria etc. are the recommended vaccination for travel Nepal.
+Hepatitis A, Japanese Encephalitis, Polio, Rabies, Tetanus, Typhoid, and Malaria etc. are the recommended vaccination for travel to Nepal.

 Facilities and Care for Porters:

 Our porter is fully equipped and insured for each trip they are undertaking with us.
 As you know that we are very sincere with the porter issues and their situation while on trek thus we make sure that our porter is fully prepared for the trip.
-We are closely working with International Porter Progress Association for the welfare and befit for the touristic porters.
+We are closely working with the International Porter Progress Association for the welfare and befit for the touristic porters.